 How blue light therapy works

-Blue light therapy is usually done as an outpatient procedure except if it done on a high risk basis such as treating skin cancer.
+Blue light therapy is usually done as an outpatient procedure except if it has done on a high-risk basis such as treating skin cancer.
 Each session lasts about fifteen to thirty minutes depending on the severity of the condition being treated and the area.